 Similarly, your guests will appreciate assigned seating so that they know where and with whom they will sit.
 Guests are frequently irritated and frustrated when couples fail to assign seatings.
 If this is not what you want, make sure to assign seating to each guest who will be attending your wedding ahead of time.
 Remember that your wedding guests should be comfortable, happy, and entertained.
 Allow them to feel the same way.

-Complaint No. 8: Uncomfortable seating arrangement
+8. Uncomfortable seating arrangement

 Another common complaint from wedding guests is erroneous seating.
 No one wants to sit at an uncomfortable or overcrowded reception table.
 Make sure your tables aren’t too crowded; otherwise, all you’ll see is your guests bumping elbows while eating.
 When determining how many guests will fit at each table, consider the formality of your place settings.
 Also, make sure that your centerpieces do not impede the view around the table.

-Complaint No. 9: Cash for cocktails
+9. Cash for cocktails

 Your wedding guests may anticipate an open bar.
 After spending money on travel, a hotel, and a wedding gift, the last thing guests want to do is pay for their drinks at the bar.
 If you don’t want an open bar and want to have happy wedding guests, stick to a custom alcohol menu with a small selection of beer and wine, along with a couple of signature drinks.
 This way, you can stay on a budget and have happy wedding guests at the end.

-Complaint No. 10.
-Food was not good
+10. Food was not good

 One of the most common wedding guest complaints is that the food was not good or sufficient.
 You’ll have more guests complaining about the food if you don’t hire the right caterer.
 Food is an indispensable aspect of your wedding.
 Even if your wedding decor or other arrangements are subpar, your guests will be fine.
 But if the food is bad, you’ll have to listen to their complaints for the rest of your life.
 So make sure that you hire the right caterer.